 Remember those Miffy-shaped cookies I posted at the beginning of the week?
 Boy, were they delicious.
 And so cute!
 I couldn’t help myself, and I made one of the pictures a wallpaper on my phone.
 I grin every time I look at it.
 I thought you might like to do the same, so here it is!
 You can download it here.
 Happy Easter!

-- 2 tbsp peanut butter
+- 1 tbsp butter